China's "Go West" Campaign: Ecological Construction or Ecological Exploitation? by Elizabeth Economy

 ECSP Report 12 analyzes conflicts over natural resources, which are increasingly depleted by population growth, environmental degradation, poverty, and over-consumption.
-Complete report.
+Table of Contents and Foreword.

-This update section is designed to highlight the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices.
-It also includes a list of Internet sites and forums which may facilitate research and policy efforts, and a bibliographic guide to the literature.
+This update section highlights the environment, population, and security activities of foundations, nongovernmental organizations, academic programs, and government offices, and includes a list of Internet sites and forums which may facilitate research and policy efforts.